conda-forge/conda-forge.github.io/src/maintainer/knowledge_base.rst

 practice has been deprecated.)
 To add a new CDT, make a PR on the `conda-forge/cdt-builds <https://github.com/conda-forge/cdt-builds>`__ repo.

+Why are CDTs bad?
+^^^^^^^^^^^^^^^^^

+1. CDTs repackage old versions of the library.
+2. As a result, newer functionality in the packages won't be used by downstream conda packages which check for the version of the library being built against.
+   For example: OpenGL functionality from the CentOS 6/7 packaged library is available, but any newer functionality cannot be used.
+3. We have no guarantees that the version provided by the user's system is compatible.
+   We only have the ``__glibc>=2.17`` constraint and we assume that CentOS 6/7's lower bound of GLIBC and its corresponding lower bound of the CDT are equivalent.
+4. We have no guarantee that the library is provided by the user's system at all.

+When should CDTs be used?
+^^^^^^^^^^^^^^^^^^^^^^^^^

+1. When there are system specific configurations are used by the library.
+    Some examples include:

+    a.
+OpenGL: if we provided the OpenGL loader library ``libglvnd``. and the user's system is not using ``libglvnd``, then we cannot load the vendor-specific implementations losing out on accelerator/hardware optimized performance.
+       (This is only on old distributions and we may finally be able to package ``libglvnd`` ourselves)
+    b. linux-pam: This is a library that allows pluggable authentication modules and the configuration files for these modules usually live in ``/etc/pam.d``.
+The issue is that the pluggable modules live in a distro specific location.
+For example:
+       ``/usr/lib/x86_64-linux-gnu/security/``.
+The default modules are built into the conda package in ``$CONDA_PREFIX/lib/security``, but custom ones for system-wide configuration are installed into ``/usr/lib/x86_64-linux-gnu/security/``.
+       So, we would need to patch the module to look into both, but the directory ``/usr/lib/x86_64-linux-gnu/security/`` is distro specific and will be hard to detect.

+2. When a conda packaged library will not work properly.
+    For example: a new ``glibc`` package means we would have to edit the elf interpreter of all the conda package binaries.

+What's are some good examples?
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+1. The OpenCL loader (``ocl-icd`` together with ``ocl-icd-system``) provides an OpenCL loading library.
+The loader will look at OpenCL implementations given in ``$CONDA_PREFIX/etc/OpenCL/vendors``.
+    For example: Pocl is a conda packaged implementation that runs OpenCL on the CPU.
+Vendor specific implementations like the NVIDIA OpenCL or ROCm OpenCL are not conda packaged, so we have to rely on the system.
+By installing ``ocl-icd-system`` we enable the loader to look at the configuration in ``/etc/OpenCL/vendors``, which is the configuration directory for all linux distributions.
+This gives us the best of both worlds.
+You don't need a system level package to run OpenCL because we have a conda packaged installation, but if there is a system wide implementation that is accelerated by specific hardware, we can use those.

 In conda-forge the primary usages of CDTs is currently for packages that link against libGL.

 libGL